KeyValueSoftwareSystems/siren-react-inbox/README.md

   }
 }
 ```

-Note : badStyle, window shadow and border props are only applicable only for modal view
-### 4. useSiren
+### 4. Hooks

-This is a hook that provides utility functions for modifying notifications.
+useSiren is a hook that provides utility functions for modifying notifications.

 ```js
 import { useSiren } from "@siren/react-inbox";